-The B. S. Environmental Engineering Program at the University of Florida is accredited by the Engineering Accreditation Commission of ABET:
+The B. S. Environmental Engineering Program at the University of Florida is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

-Program graduates will have careers that benefit society as a result of their educational experiences in science, analysis and design, as well as in their social and cultural studies.
+- Have careers that benefit society as a result of their educational experiences in science, engineering analysis and design, as well as in their social and cultural studies.

 Students graduating with a B.S. degree in Environmental Engineering should have: